jocampo/alten-app-challenge/README.md

 - Add monitoring to the app.
 - Enforce code format with [Black](https://github.com/psf/black).
 - Adding a cache layer so that we don't hit the DB every time.
 Updating it as needed
+- Add more validations to the API input and handle these with comprehensive error messages so that the user can always know what went wrong and how to fix it (if the error is in the input)